JaW02/household-gas-forecast/README.md

 The data were obtained online from kaggle and were in SQL format, the data provided household energy readings, exterior temperature and interior temperature readings from 2013 up until 2019 with a total of over 1.5 million readings.
 As the readings were recorded sequentially the singular readings (e.g. electricuty consumption, gas consumption, room temps, outside temp) were extracted in SQL to create seperate datasets of each reading source so that the correct data could be acquired, then using pandas the data were aggregated to average monthly temperature readings and total gas consumption bringing the data down to a total of 62 observations.
 The time series data consisted of the datetime feature as the index with the total monthy gas consumption as the target, for modelling the time series data as a regression problem lag features for gas consumption were engineered aswell as extracting month and year from the datetime feature.
 Also season, average outside temperature and the cyclical nature of season and month using their sin and cosine were initially included.

 ![Alt](visuals/initial_time_series_data.png)
-*initial data head for time series data - gas consumption only*
+*initial data head for time series data - gas consumption only before monthly aggregation*

 ![Alt](visuals/initial_supervised_data.png)
-*initial data head for supervised data - gas consumption, outside temperature and initial feature engineering*
+*initial data head for supervised data - gas consumption, outside temperature and initial feature engineering after monthly aggregation*

 ## Preprocessing // Feature Engineering
 ### *Time Series Modelling*